shermozle/SnowCannon/README.md

 config.sink.out = "fluentd";
 ```

-Depending on how Fluentd is configured, you should be able to leave the `config.sink.fluentd` variables untouched - they correspond to the Fluentd default configuration found in:
+Depending on how you have configured Fluentd is configured, you should be able to leave the `config.sink.fluentd` variables untouched - they correspond to the Fluentd default configuration found in:

     fluentd/fluent.conf

+Please note that setting up and configuring Fluentd is out of scope of this README - but the SnowPlow team have included instructions on this as part of their [SnowCannon Setup Guide] [snowcannon-setup-guide].

 ## Performance

 Tested on an Amazon EC2 Small with Siege, SnowCannon handles up to about 10,000 concurrent requests a second before it starts dropping connections.

+## Deploying to production

+When deploying node.js apps to production, it is [generally recommended] [node.js-deployment] that you additionally setup:

+1. A **service wrapper** - e.g. Forever or Upstart. description to come
+2. A **process monitor** - e.g. Monit description to come

+Setting up a service wrapper and process monitor is out of scope of this README; however there is a

+It is recommended that you setup a service

 ## Roadmap